i-ishaan-singh/IUIjs/README.md

 Any change in the given model will directly change the options of the IUI Components which can be handled by implement the **_handler*(option name)*Change()** API.
 Basic change handlers are implemented by the Widgets and Containers.

+Styles passed as attributes to the IUI custom Tags can aso be bound to the Widget.

 ##### HTML:
 ```HTML
   ...